satyam533patel/reactCheck/readme.md

-# let's play with react
+# let us play with react